-- ♦ Students must not be alone in a home, apartments, or dorm room of a single person of the opposite sex.
-They must be accompanied by a relative or another student. - Students should exercise discretion when accompanying a member of the opposite sex in a vehicle.
-Students of the opposite sex must not sit alone in a parked vehicle for any reason while on the college property. - Public display of affection by unmarried couples other than handholding is not appropriate on the college campus or off the premises. - ♦ The dating of an unbeliever is not permitted, and missionary/evangelistic reasons do not constitute an exception to this rule. - Behavior (verbal, physical, emotional) which is demeaning, harassing, or abusive of another person and behavior that is profane or vulgar is prohibited and will result in disciplinary action.
+- ◆ Students must not be alone in a home, apartments, or dorm room of a single person of the opposite sex.
+A relative or another student must accompany them. - ◆ Students should exercise discretion when accompanying a member of the opposite sex in a vehicle.
+Students of the opposite sex must not sit alone in a parked vehicle for any reason while on the college property. - ◆ The expectation while a student at Trinity College of Florida is that there is to be no public displays of affection on or off campus.
+We recognize that this is a vague policy and want to bring clarity to it.
+TCF is generally permissive off: sitting next to one another, holding hands, and a quick hug or kiss for hello or goodbye.
+TCF is not permissive of: laying on oneanother, excessive touching, or prolonged kissing. - ◆ The dating of an unbeliever is not permitted, and missionary/evangelistic reasons do not constitute an exception to this rule. - ◆ Behavior, which is demeaning, harassing or abusive of another person and behavior that is profane or vulgar is prohibited and will result in disciplinary action.